interacto/Nono/README.md

 Nono (ノノ), a fluent TypeScript API for triggering UI events.
-Helpful for testing UIs.
+Helpful for testing front-ends.

 # Installation